berepaulius-lab/matlab-installation-requirement-checker/README.md

 - `checker.js` – Node-based checker used by the EXE/portable runtime.
 - `checker.exe` – optional packaged binary produced by `build_exe.cmd`.
 - `runtime/` – created automatically when the launcher downloads a portable Node runtime.
-- `logs/` – ready-made folder where log files are created.
+- `logs/` – ready-made folder where log files are created (window stays open so you can note the path).
 - `build_exe.cmd` – helper to build `checker.exe` with `pkg`.
 - `package_windows_checker.ps1` – helper to zip the above for distribution.